The difference between residential and commercial plumbing is always a hot topic for debate—after all, pipes are pipes, right? Well, not exactly.

 While it's true that commercial and residential work do share certain attributes, there are key elements that set these work environments apart for plumbers.

-1. System Complexity and Usage Requirements
+1. Usage Requirements

-Consider your average family home.
+Think about your average family home.
 When laying out and installing plumbing components, or conducting repairs, the plumber must only consider the needs of a handful of people.

 On the other hand, with large commercial buildings (such as high-rise office buildings), demands on plumbing systems are far greater.
-They take more use and abuse than a single family home, require more pipes, outlets, and increased water pressure—and must be maintained for potentially hundreds of users each day.
+They take more use and abuse than a single-family home, require more pipes, outlets, and increased water pressure—and must be maintained for potentially hundreds of users each day.

 Because commercial/industrial buildings have different plumbing demands than homes, the types of machines and equipment plumbers work on varies between these two settings.